riodelphino/zk-snacks-explorer.nvim/README.md

 ## Features

 - Tree style like `Snacks.explorer`
-- Display the title instead of the filename
+- Displays the title instead of the filename
+- Shows Git and Diagnostics sign icons
 - Search by the title

 ## Screen shots